Linear Motion - Linear Bearings & Guides

 Caged roller guides are suited for high-speed applications demanding rigidity, ultra-heavy load capacities, and stable, smooth motion.
 The use of roller cages eliminates friction between rollers and increases grease retention, leading to long-term, maintenance-free operation.

 The more complex the demands of the application, the more refined the solution.
 Cross-roller bearings leverage cylindrical rollers instead of balls to increase the surface area supporting the load.
 Within the bearing, the rollers are positioned orthogonal to one another; hence, the name.
 This enables the bearings to easily support loads from multiple directions.

 Cross-roller bearings are good for high-precision applications.
-Unlike the balls in ballscrews, cross-rollers do not recirculate.
+Unlike the balls in ball screws, cross-roller bearings do not recirculate.
 This property reduces fluctuations in frictional resistance.
 Static and dynamic frictional resistance are nearly the same.
-The drawback is that crossed roller bearings are limited in travel to the region with the rollers.
+The drawback is that cross roller bearings are limited in travel to the region with the rollers.
 Practically speaking, this restricts travel to 300 mm or less.

 Tables & Slides